Reviews Communities Blog FAQ Services Contact

 SDHC city and county DPA loans are your fastest path, typically about 60 days with a lender that does these regularly.
 CalHFA Dream for All often takes closer to 90 days due to lottery timing and added approvals.
 If speed wins, choose SDHC.

-How much down payment do you really need with these programs?
+How much down payment do you really need with SDHC or CalHFA programs?

 You can often bring as little as 1 to 3 percent of the purchase price with SDHC or CalHFA layered over FHA or conventional.
 Your exact number depends on loan type, reserves, and closing cost credits.
 Verify minimum borrower funds with your lender.

-Does this advice apply to San Marcos or Rancho Bernardo too?
+Does DPA program advice for Mira Mesa and Vista apply to San Marcos or Rancho Bernardo too?

 Yes.
 You will face similar underwriting steps, HOA reviews, and close times.
 San Marcos offers more new HOAs to vet, while Rancho Bernardo’s older communities may require careful reserve analysis.
 SDHC timelines remain near 60 days where eligible.